 Source: careers.govt.nz research, 2020; Hays, 'FY 19/20 Hays Salary Guide', 2020; and Engineering New Zealand, 2020.

 - Hays website - 2019/2020 salary guide (PDF - 2.11MB)

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Civil engineering technicians/draughtspeople may do some or all of the following:

-- report and discuss problems with engineers
+- discuss and report design, planning or construction problems with engineers

 Skills and knowledge

 Civil engineering technicians/draughtspeople need to have: